Arithmetic Veech sublattices of $\SL(2,\Z)$: Introduction

 \paragraph{Notation}

 For the readers' convenience, we establish some notation that will be used throughout the remainder of this article.
 In a group $G$, the subgroup generated by the elements $\set{g_1,\dots,g_n}$ will be denoted by $\innp{g_1,\dots,g_n}$.
-The $G$--conjugacy class of $g$ will by denoted by $[g]_G$; we will sometimes suppress the decoration $G$ and write simply $[g]$.
+The $G$--conjugacy class of $g$ will by denoted by $[g]_G$.
 The normal closure of a subgroup $H$ of $G$ will be denoted by $\overline{H}$.
 The subgroup generated by a pair of subgroups $H_1,H_2$ will be denoted by $H_1\cdot H_2$.
 We denote the normalizer of $H$ in $G$ by $\Nor_G(H)$.
-The $G$--conjugacy class of a subgroup $H$, comprised of subgroups $H'$ that are $G$--conjugate to $H$, will be denoted by $[H]_G$; as with conjugacy classes of elements, we will occasionally write simply $[H]$.
+The $G$--conjugacy class of a subgroup $H$, which consists of subgroups $H'$ that are $G$--conjugate to $H$, will be denoted by $[H]_G$.

-For a genus $g$ surface with $n$ punctures $S_{g,n}$, we denote the fundamental group of $S_{g,n}$ by $\pi_{g,n}$.
+For a genus $g$ surface with $n$ punctures $S_{g,n}$, we denote the fundamental group of $S_{g,n}$ by $\pi_{g,n}$, and we refer to the conjugacy classes of loops around punctures as "puncture classes."
 The mapping class group of $S_{g,n}$ comprised of orientation preserving diffeomorphisms modulo isotopy will be denoted by $\textrm{Mod}(S_{g,n})$.
 The pure mapping class subgroup comprised of mapping classes fixing each of the punctures will be denoted by $\Mod(S_{g,n})$.